rotki/rotki/docs/api.rst

       Host: localhost:5042
       Content-Type: application/json;charset=UTF-8

-      {"chain": "eth"}
+      {"chain": "eth", "tx_hash": "0x6826b8646578ff457ba01bfe6a2cc77e3d6e40a849e45a97ca12dfd9150cd901"}

    :reqjson string chain: Optional.
-The name of the chain for which to purge transaction. ``"eth"``, ``"optimism"``, ``"zksync_lite"`` etc. If not given all transactions for all chains are purged.
+The name of the chain for which to delete transaction. ``"eth"``, ``"optimism"``, ``"zksync_lite"`` etc. If not given all transactions for all chains are purged.
 This is using the backend's SupportedBlockchain with the limitation being only chains for which we save transactions.
+   :reqjson string tx_hash: Optional.
+The transaction to delete.
+If given only the specific transaction is deleted.
+This should always be given in combination with the chain argument.

    **Example Response**: